dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 The *Java Development Kit* (JDK) is an extension of the *JRE*.
 Alongside with the files and tools provided by the *JRE*, the *JDK* includes the compilers and tools (like JavaDoc, and Java Debugger) to create Java programs.
 For this reason, whenever one wants to develop its own Java application, they will need to install a *JDK*.

 Nowadays, most of the tools distributed by JDK are not directly used by developers.
 Usually Java developers rely on third party tools (like [Apache Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/)) that automate compile, build and distribution processes.
+Developers also rely on their IDEs (Integrated Development Environments) to build and debug their projects.

 ## Java Enterprise Edition (Java EE)